open-education-hub/operating-systems/content/chapters/app-interact/lab/content/arena.md

 We want to be able to log into the virtual machine using an ssh key, instead of the password `123456`.
 Notice that the `vm_create` API also accepts an `ssh_key` parameter.
-Here the user can provide an ssh public key, which the system will install in `/root/.ssh/authorized_keys` in the newly created virtual machine.
+Here, the user can provide an ssh public key, which the system will install in `/root/.ssh/authorized_keys` in the newly created virtual machine.

 Your task is to implement this feature, as a customization from the second category (that is, implemented in the `ubuntu_22_04_vm_prepare` function).
 The key will be accessible to the function as the `ssh_pub_key` parameter.